Skip to content

 • Massive Parallelism: A full system contained 65,536 simple, bit-serial processors.

-• SIMD Execution: A central sequencer broadcast a single instruction to all processors, which executed it in lockstep on their local data.
+• SIMD Execution: A central sequencer broadcast a single instruction to all processors, which executed it synchronously on their local data.
 This model was highly efficient for uniform operations across large datasets.

 • Hypercube Interconnect: The processors were connected in a 12-dimensional hypercube topology.
-This network provided high-bandwidth, low-latency communication, crucial for algorithms requiring frequent data exchange between processors.6
+This network provided high-bandwidth, low-latency communication, with a maximum hop distance of only 12 between any two nodes.7

 A diagram showing the complex, multi-layered structure of a 12-dimensional hypercube network.